Origin of the Bench / Evolution of my Practice

 Yoga, Energy, and Energy-Flow Meditation

 If the goal of Hatha Yoga is to prepare the body for sitting in meditation, then the point of sitting in meditation is to achieve union--the very meaning of the word "yoga" (from the root word, "yoke").

 The goal of yoga is the union of the individuated "little self" with the power and majesty of the larger "Self".
-I find it hard to image what a "universal Self" might be, though.
-And like many, I've found it understand how I might be connected to anything as grand as the "universe", other than the fact that I'm part of it.
+I find it hard to imagine what a "universal Self" might be, though.
+And like many, I've found it hard to understand how I might be connected to anything as grand as the "universe", other than the fact that I'm part of it.

 I found an answer in my Subtle Energy Yoga practice.

 These days, my meditations generally begin with very subtle energy activations.
 Some days, I might do a more vigorous practice that people could see if they were watching me, but mostly I do very small things to get the energy flowing.

 Then I mindfully observe that energy as it flows through my body.